 I also mentioned that, while I like the handle design of the M1, the handles themselves are too easy to pull off the base.
 Great for storage, but not all that great when using the sled.
 The XT3’s handles are also fairly easy to pull out from the top, but it’s a much more versatile handle system overall.
 As shown above, you can do numerous things with the handles on the XT3, which is another win in this comparison.

 As mentioned above, both sleds have front hooks to perform various pulls.
-The M1 has a higher attachment point than the XT3.
+The M1 has a higher attachment point than the XT3 on the front.
 While I like the bigger range of motion and time under tension that the XT3 provides, the lower attachment point can cause the front tire to lift off the ground easier than the M1 when performing more explosive pulls.
+Harness pulls feel great on both.

 Both sleds offer weight posts, although the XT3 is 5.5″ longer, which allows you to load up to 385lbs.
 To be fair, however, the weight posts don’t make much difference unless you’re performing wheelbarrow pushes, which the Tank M1 doesn’t allow.
 Both sleds have high-quality all-terrain tires, and both utilize a chain drive.